Special Study Opportunities

 - Bachelor of Business in Accountancy / Master of Accountancy

-- Bachelor of Arts in Broadcasting (Sports Broadcasting emphasis) / Master of Science in Sport Management
+- Bachelor of Arts in Broadcasting (Sports Broadcasting option) / Master of Science in Sport Management

 - Bachelor of Science in Chemistry / Master of Science in Chemistry

-- Bachelor of Science in Computer Science / Master of Science in Computer Science
+- Bachelor of Arts in Communication / Master of Arts in Communication

 - Bachelor of Business in Economics / Master of Arts in Economics